michaelrsweet/pappl/CONTRIBUTING.md

 - `CFLAGS`; options for the C compiler command,
 - `CODE_SIGN`: the code signing utility,
 - `CODESIGN_IDENTITY`: the code signing identity,
+- `CSFLAGS`; options for the code signing utility,
 - `datadir`; the data file installation directory,
 - `DSOFLAGS`; options for the shared library building command,
 - `includedir`; the public header file installation directory,